Revisions to the Standards for Registered Training Organisations

 Feedback on the Credential Policy and Compliance Requirements

-The department has carefully considered these views, and balanced changes to RTO requirements with the need to maintain a focus on ensuring the revised Standards provide a foundation for lifting quality and integrity across the sector through enabling a more flexible, robust, and quality-driven approach to regulation.
+It is important to acknowledge that responses to the survey reflected the vast diversity of views that exist across the VET sector regarding the Standards, in particular in relation to the draft Credential Policy.
+The department carefully considered these views, and balanced changes to RTO requirements with the need to maintain a focus on ensuring the revised Standards provide a foundation for lifting quality and integrity across the sector through enabling a more flexible, robust, and quality-driven approach to regulation.

 For the most, adjustments to the Credential Policy made in response to feedback from the sector focus on improving the clarity of the document.